ASFOpenSARlab/opensarlab-docs/lab-manager-guides/lab_management.md

 <img src="../assets/jupyterhub_admin.png" style="height: 300px;">
 </figure>

-1. Start any users server with this button
+1. Start any user's server with this button

-1. Stop any users server
+1. Stop any user's server

-1. Access any users running server, useful for debugging.
+1. Access any user's running server, useful for debugging.